Time series saliency maps: explaining models across multiple domains: Related work

-\paragraph{Saliency map interpretation.}Saliency maps as a means of interpreting the behavior of the model have been popularized in computer vision.
-These methods generate an output mapping each individual input pixel to a significance score.
-Several methods have been proposed for this mapping.
-Activation-based methods, such as GradCAM \cite{selvaraju2017grad} and later variations \cite{chattopadhay2018grad}, generate saliency based on deep layer activations.
-Gradient-based methods such as Integrated Gradients (IG) \cite{sundararajan2017axiomatic, kapishnikov2021guided} generate significance scores by using the model's output gradients with respect to its inputs.
-Similarly, Layer-wise Relevance Propagation (LRP) methods \cite{bach2015pixel} propose rules to propagate the model output backwards by splitting the overall output among individual input features.

-\paragraph{Time domain explainability.} Saliency map methods have been applied to time series applications, either by direct application of computer vision-derived methods \cite{jahmunah2022explainable, tao2024ecg} or by developing dedicated time series saliency approaches \cite{queen2023encoding, liu2024timex++}.
+\textbf{Time-domain explainability.} Saliency map methods have been applied to time series applications, either by direct application of computer vision-derived methods \cite{jahmunah2022explainable, tao2024ecg} or by developing dedicated time series saliency approaches \cite{queen2023encoding, liu2024timex++}.
+Similarly, \cite{jang2025timing} proposed a time-series adaptation of Integrated Gradients (IG) \cite{sundararajan2017axiomatic} for time-domain attributions.
 To streamline comparisons between time-domain interpretability, \cite{ismail2020benchmarking} proposed an extensive synthetic, multi-channel benchmark.
-In all cases, these approaches focus on identifying significant regions of the time-domain input which contribute the most to the model's output.
+In all cases, these approaches focus on identifying significant regions of the time-domain input that contribute the most to the model's output.
 Such regions of interest are events that trigger the model's output.

-\paragraph{Cross domain interpretability.} The current time domain saliency methods have limitations, as highlighted time points do not always explain the underlying mechanisms \cite{theissler2022explainable}.
-Furthermore, \cite{chung2024time} demonstrate that such methods are not robust to frequency perturbations.
-These limitations diminish the explanatory power of the generated saliency map.
-To address this issue, they proposed a perturbation method in the time-frequency domain, attributing the model output to time-frequency components.
-However, frequency perturbations can strongly affect model performance and, therefore, explainability due to out-of-distribution effects \cite{sundararajan2017axiomatic}.
-Similarly, Vielhaben et al. \cite{vielhaben2024explainable} proposed the \textit{virtual inspection layer} placed after the model input to transform the saliency map of the time domain to the frequency and time frequency domains, proposing dedicated relevance propagation rules for the frequency transform.
+\textbf{Cross-domain interpretability.} Time-domain saliency can fail when labels depend on latent structure \cite{schroder2023post, schroder2023latent, theissler2022explainable, chung2024time}, motivating explanations in semantically meaningful representations.
+First, representation-restricted post-hoc methods define relevance directly in frequency or time-frequency representations via perturbation or masking \cite{chung2024time, brusch2024freqrise, brusch2025flextime}.
+Second, Virtual Inspection Layers (VIL) \cite{vielhaben2024explainable} \emph{transport} time-domain saliency into frequency/time-frequency domains by inserting a transform layer and propagating relevance using transform-specific rules.
+Third, transformed-coordinate attribution computes IG in a transformed/view space.
+MIX \cite{tran2025mix} instantiates this idea in a multi-view Haar-DWT setting with segment aggregation and cross-view refinement/selection.